 - Try to enjoy every moment of the experience.

 Achatz is a master of what is known as Molecular Gastronomy (although he calls it Progressive American), which focuses on the use of scientific processes in cooking.
-All cooking is science, of course, but disciples of this approach tend to go deep into the scientific processes related to cooking, using techniques such as flash freezing and powdering to create unexpected or heretofore impossible results.
-What was previously a simple pasta becomes an unexpected set of crystals that taste like pasta, but with an entirely different texture.
+All cooking is science, of course, but disciples of this approach tend to go deep into the scientific processes related to cooking.
+They use techniques such as flash freezing and powdering to create unexpected or heretofore impossible results.
+A previously simple pasta becomes an unexpected set of crystals that taste like pasta, but with an entirely different texture.
 Thinking about food in this fashion requires you to reconsider everything about eating, and even spurred Achatz to invent his own cooking tools and utensils.

-The other element that has stayed with me was how much fun we had at that meal, and how that was built into the process.
+The other element that stayed with me was how much fun we had at that meal, and how that was built into the process.
 When you go to a typical high-end restaurant, the experience is often sedate and somewhat sterile.
 Hushed tones are used as your food is presented, and it feels like any excessive show of emotion will be frowned upon by your very stern Maitre D’.
 Not at Alinea.
 By design, the food is meant to be played with and the experience is built to be fun and interactive.
-You may be dropping meat into a cooking solution, or eating dessert straight off the table, but either way you are involved in the meal and part of it, not just experiencing it.
+At one point you may be dropping meat into a cooking solution, or you may be eating dessert straight off the table.
+Either way you are involved in the meal, not just experiencing it.

 LSAT takers sometimes fall into a similar trap: it’s easy to go through your preparation without really enjoying it.
 The fastest way to get good at something is to enjoy doing it.
 You have to have fun with the concepts and questions as you prepare for this test.
 See the LSAT as a challenge or game to conquer, and it becomes more enjoyable!
 As a result, it’s also easier to master!